Siwan-SR/diabetes-detection/README.md

 ## How to clone this project

-Type these commands in your terminal:
+Type this command in your terminal:

 ```bash
   git clone https://github.com/Siwan-SR/diabetes-detection.git

 ```